Allan's Paperweights

 Large picture

-Another view with label
+Another base view

-$59 postage paid in the US.
+$95 postage paid in the US.

 Click on the picture to see a larger image.